chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-004-singer-link-som.md

 Kildall asked if this type of simulation software was being used throughout the architecture profession or just by SOM.
 Harrison said this particular software was "special to his firm," but that other architects had systems "that begin to approach this."
 He said SOM was trying to keep "one step ahead" of its competition in this regard.
 There were also a number of non-proprietary systems that had some aspects of SOM's software, but his company offered an "integrated system" that applied to "all of the architectural and engineering disciplines in the firm."

 Cheifet asked if SOM's software simulated the environmental impact of a structure.
 Harrison said it did, and in fact that was a major use of the system.
-He again referred to "massing studies," which Cheieft asked him to define.
+He again referred to "massing studies," which Cheifet asked him to define.
 Harrison explained that this simply referred to the mass of a building and how it fit into a "tight urban environment" like San Francisco.

 Harrison then showed a final example, this time from a shadow study of [the Bank of American Building in San Francisco](https://www.vno.com/office/property/555-california-street/3311899/landing), then known as the Bank of America Building.
 Specifically, this simulation showed the shadow cast each hour by the building.
 Cheifet asked if it was worth the cost of a computer simulation to do such studies.
 In other words, Was it that difficult to study a shadow manually?
 Harrison replied it was, especially if you are looking at making major changes to a building.
 Traditionally, architects build small physical models to do these type of studies.
 But in a city like San Francisco where there were a lot of different structures and interaction between shadows, it was easier to test a "large number of different designs" using a computer simulation.